keironchaudhry/first-project/README.md

 4. Poor performance from hero-image on the Contact page.
 * Solution: Using media queries for different screen sizes and lower, have adjusted the CSS style so that it can be displayed correctly.
+* Solution (2) 28-04-2022: Totally replaced image with a new one, and removed margins on responsive design.

 5. Navigation bar on Mozilla Firefox browser was not cropping correctly despite it functioning on Safari and Google Chrome.
 * Solution: Removed float from the style.css file for screens 768px or lower.